 Water & Wildlife: Elicia Goldsworthy reported:

-No much update since the last newsletter
+Not much to update since the last newsletter.

-North Coast Water Board has a vacancy that Mike Miles is working to filled.
+North Coast Water Board has a vacancy that Mike Miles is working to fill.
 Difficulty will be finding someone qualified.

-Foothill Legged Frog – there was a paper release a few weeks ago - Population Genomics of the Foothill Yellow-Legged Frog (Rana boylii) and RAD seq Parameter Choice for Large-Genome Organisms, written by Evan McCartney-Melstad, Müge Gidiş, H. Bradley Shaffer.
+Foothill Legged Frog – there was a paper released a few weeks ago - Population Genomics of the Foothill Yellow-Legged Frog (Rana boylii) and RAD seq Parameter Choice for Large-Genome Organisms, written by Evan McCartney-Melstad, Müge Gidiş, H. Bradley Shaffer.

 The paper outlines a very specific management of this species gene pool.

-The Fish and Game Commission is unlikely to make a ruling in April as scheduled in light of this paper.
+The Fish and Game Commission is unlikely to make a ruling in April as scheduled, in light of this paper.

 It is unknown if the Commission will be able to obtain another extension on this ruling.